The largest international gathering on the Arctic

 The annual Arctic Circle Assembly is the largest annual international gathering on the Arctic, attended by more than 2000 participants from 60 countries.
 The Assembly is held every October at the Harpa Conference Center and Concert Hall in Reykjavík, Iceland.
 It is attended by heads of states and governments, ministers, members of parliaments, officials, experts, scientists, entrepreneurs, business leaders, indigenous representatives, environmentalists, students, activists and others from the growing international community of partners and participants interested in the future of the Arctic.

 In addition to the annual Assemblies, the Arctic Circle organizes Forums on specific areas of Arctic cooperation.
 Forums held in Alaska and Singapore in 2015 were devoted to shipping and ports, Asian involvement in the Arctic and maritime issues.
 Forums held in 2016 in Nuuk, Greenland and Québec City focused on economic development for the people of the Arctic and the sustainable development of northern regions, respectively.
 In 2017, Forums were held in Washington, DC on the United States and Russia in the Arctic, and in Edinburgh on Scotland's relationship with the New North.
 Last May, the Arctic Circle held a Forum in the Faroe Islands on Arctic Hubs: Building dynamic economies and sustainable communities in the North.
-The next Arctic Circle Forums will be held in the Faroe Islands and in the Republic of Korea in December 2018 and in China in May, 2019.
+The next Arctic Circle Forums will be held in the Republic of Korea in December 2018 and in China in May, 2019.
 Organizing partners for Forums include national and regional governments, research institutions, and public organizations.